SeemuAli/NGS_pipeline-/.github/pull_request_template.md

 ___________________________________________________________________________________________________________________________________________
 ## Code review checklist
 < Place an X in the appropriate boxes >
-- [ ] Are you requesting to merge changes to development?

 - [ ] Has the pipeline/software been code reviewed on github?
 - [ ] Is the test data easily accesible?
 - [ ] Has the pipeline/software been run end to end by the tester?

-## Integration test checklist

 - [ ] Has the pipeline/software version number been incremented?
-- [ ] Are all relevant doccuments updated e.g. SOP, ReadME,
+- [ ] Are all relevant doccuments updated e.g. SOP, ReadME, validation doccuments

 Pipeline specific:
 - [ ] Has the pipeline version in the variables file been updated e.g. development > master